Seattle's Child

 Watch for warning signs

-There are several warning signs to look for, Thompson explains.
-These include such things as sudden changes in mood or level of activity, isolating themselves, talking about death and dying and making plans for suicide.
+Thompson explains there are several warning signs to look for.
+These include such things as sudden changes in mood or level of activity, isolating themselves, talking about death and dying, and making plans for suicide.

 Although it is rarer for younger children to consider suicide, Thompson says it does happen.
 So, it’s important to look for warning signs in younger children as well.